How To Sell A Business As A Bolt-On

 Not so with a "bolt-on" (which is a pain-in-the-ass kind of acquisition).

-With a bolt-on they also need to assess how they can integrate your business with theirs, what systems will work well together, what processes and procedures of yours (or theirs) need to change.
-Will your accountancy package "talk" to theirs?
-Will they have to dump all your existing packing material and reorder new stock with their branding (or a co-branding)?
+With a bolt-on they also need to assess how they can integrate the target business with theirs, what systems will work well together, what processes and procedures of the target's (or theirs) need to change.
+Will the target's accountancy package "talk" to theirs?
+Will they have to dump all the target's existing packing material and reorder new stock with their own branding (or a co-branding)?
 Will they have to sack staff at either company (and how much is that going to cost in redundancy)?
 There are a million questions to be addressed most of which have cost or performance implications and can be hugely damaging to their own operation if they don't get right!

 There's a lot to consider because this is more like a merger than an acquisition!

 Mergers are complicated, expensive affairs that often go wrong.
 They require operational, management & cultural changes to both organisations.
-They are far more risky.
+They are far riskier.
 And, the buyer is thinking, that's another reason why the offer price should be lower than it otherwise would be.

-So what should you do if you're damaged goods & need to be sold as a "bolt-on"?
+So what should a vendor do instead, if they need to sell the business as a "bolt-on"?

-But it was your broker who advised you to list as a "bolt-on"?
+But it was the business broker who advised listing as a "bolt-on"?

 Sadly, many business brokers and business transfer agents don't understand that calling a business a "bolt-on" is not a good idea.
-Perhaps you could point them to this article.
+Perhaps they should read this article.